iago1460/cataloguer/README.md

 # Photo cataloguer

-Organize automatically your photos by date.
+Organize automatically your media files.

 Move or copy your files according to your preferred format, using any combination of:
     * Exif Creation date